 The Company accounts for trade receivables at original invoice amount less an estimate made for doubtful receivables based on a review of all outstanding amounts on a monthly basis.
 Management determines the allowance for doubtful accounts by regularly evaluating individual customer receivables and considering a customer's financial condition, credit history and current economic conditions.
 The Company writes off trade receivables when they are deemed uncollectible.
 The Company records recoveries of trade receivables previously written off when it receives them.
-Management considers the Company's allowance for doubtful accounts, which was \$140 and \$69 as of December 31, 2021 and 2020, respectively, to appropriately measure the uncertainty in certain accounts receivable.
+Management considers the Company's allowance for doubtful accounts to appropriately measure the uncertainty in certain accounts receivable.
+The allowance for doubtful accounts was \$0 and \$140 as of December 31, 2022 and 2021, respectively.